kilometersvi/BlocklyML/log.md

 # How we divided up work
 Explain how you divided the work between group members

-Since we are using Blockly for this project, we decided to distribute each section of blocks to each person.
+Since we are using Blockly for this project, we decided to distribute a section of blocks to each person.
 People in the group who are most familiar with Machine Learning concepts were assigned the more complicated blocks to implement.

 Minna was assigned the "Clean Data" section.